MarketplaceUX/mow/strategy/reqs.md

 * User can click a website language to go to a search results page showing all apps that have that language (with region exclusions applied).
 * If Submitter has chosen "Public" for his Website Submissions, user can view details about the website Submitter on the website detail page - including Submitter's display name, profile pic, and Personal Description.
   * <span>In this case, user can click Submitter's display name to go the Submitter's Profile page.</span>
-* If Submitter has chosen "Private" for his Website Submissions, Submitter information will not be displayed on the website detail page.
+* If Submitter has chosen "Private" for his Website Submissions, or if Submitter has a Private Profile, Submitter information will not be displayed on the website detail page.
 * User can like a website, which increments a user-facing counter on the detail page (and other pages).
 * User can send the website URL via SMS and email.
 * User can share the website URL on social platforms, e.g., Facebook or Twitter.
 * User can click a link to go to the SUMO page that explains how to Submit a Mobile Website.
 * User can click a link to report an issue with the website, which opens the Report Issue layer.
 Process and design in progress.
 * User can click a link to claim ownership of the website, which opens the Claim Ownership layer.
 Process and design in progress.
+This functionality is requested by BD team, who believe there will be some partners who do not want their websites listed in MP.
 * User can view 3 "related" content apps and/or websites.
+  * <span>Business rule: Pull from a random group of 5 apps and 5 websites in the same category as the website.
+Display 3 of them on the page.</span>
+  * <span>Where website has mulitple categories, only pick from the first category.</span>
+  * <span>If it comes up in the random list, replace the website the user is currently looked at with a different one.</span>
-Business rule: pick the top 2 most popular apps in the same category as the website and pick the top 1 most popular website in the same category as the website.
-Where website has mulitple categories, only pick from the first category.
-Note: this business rule will be modified in the future to be more sophisticated.
-Here's an extreme example: "top 3 trending apps in the same category liked by other people who looked at this website."
+  * Note: this business rule will be modified in the future to be more sophisticated.
+Here's an extreme example: "top 3 trending apps in the same category liked by other people who looked at this website."</span>
   * <span>In each related content block, user can see how many "likes" the website has and how many "visits" to the website came from the Marketplace.
 These are not actionable.</span>
   * <span>If a content block is an app, display its app rating in the block.
 Websites don't have ratings.</span>
   * <span>In a content block, user can click the app/website title to go to its detail page.</span>